RI Executive Office

 Some of the key features of the Act include:

 IMPORTANT NOTE: The Act was amended in 2011.
 The amendments to the Act set certain new requirements for the contents of comprehensive plans.
-Municipalities are required to revise their plans as needed and have them approved by the State by June 1, 2016 [RIGL 45-22.2-2(a)].
+Municipalities are required to revise their plans as needed and have them approved by the State by July 1, 2017.

 In accordance with the Act, the State Planning Council has adopted certain Rules and Standards that govern State review and approval of comprehensive plans.
 See State Planning Council Rule Four: Comprehensive Plan Reviews and the Rhode Island Comprehensive Planning Standards Manual Guidance Handbook page for more information.